utnet-org/utility/docs/architecture/how/README.md

   handles `RoutedMessage`s.
 Peer manager would decide whether the `RoutedMessage`s should be routed to `ClientActor` or `ViewClientActor`.

-* `ClientActor` - Client actor is the “core” of uncd.
+* `ClientActor` - Client actor is the “core” of unc-node.
 It contains all the main logic including consensus, block and chunk processing, state transition, garbage collection, etc. Client actor is single threaded.